 Drop-in Visits to the Fossil Beds

-If you want to bring your class to the fossil beds on your own are urged to call us (812-280-9970) to insure that you will not be there with another large group.
+If you want to bring your class to the fossil beds on your own, you are urged to call us (812-280-9970) to ensure that you will not be there with another large group.

 Marine Fossils on a Hilltop